Hijanhv/veyra/supabase/README.md

   - Supabase client is already wired to use these types

 Migrations
-- 0001_init.sql: creates tables for the Veyra indexer:
+- 0001_init.sql: creates initial schema.
+As of 0003, Supabase stores only off-chain tables:
-  - rebalances, strategy_flows, harvests, erc4626_flows, agent_decisions, indexer_state (plus optional vaults/strategies)
+  - agent_decisions (plus optional vaults/strategies)
+- 0002_ponder_rls.sql: enables public read policies (no custom roles created)
+- 0003_drop_analytics_tables.sql: drops on-chain analytics tables in Supabase; Ponder is the source of truth for events/metrics

 Notes
 - This folder is the canonical source of truth for database schema.
 Use the Supabase CLI migrations here.